kmewhort/VideoINR-Plus/README.md

 ## Environmental Setup

 The code is tested in:
-- Python 3.6
+- Python 3.9
-- Pytorch 1.4.0
+- Pytorch 1.8.0
-- torchvision 0.5.0
+- torchvision 0.9.0
-- Cuda 10.1
+- cudatoolkit 11.1
 - [Deformable Convolution v2](https://arxiv.org/abs/1811.11168).
-Following [Zooming Slowmo](https://github.com/Mukosame/Zooming-Slow-Mo-CVPR-2020), we adopt [CharlesShang's implementation](https://github.com/CharlesShang/DCNv2) in the submodule.
+Following [Zooming Slowmo](https://github.com/Mukosame/Zooming-Slow-Mo-CVPR-2020), we adopt [CharlesShang's implementation](https://github.com/CharlesShang/DCNv2) in the submodule (now updated to DCNv2_latest).

-If you are using Anaconda, the following command can be used to build the environment:
+If you are using Anaconda, the following commands can be used to build the environment:
 ```
+# install dependencies
-conda create -n videoinr python=3.6
+conda create -f environment.yml
 conda activate videoinr
-conda install pytorch=1.4 torchvision -c pytorch

-pip install opencv-python pillow tqdm pyyaml
+# install dcnv2 sub-module
 cd models/modules/DCNv2/
 python setup.py install
 ```